 Keeping the fastener by binding list updated with all the new binding technology is nearly a full time job.
-We are committed to providing the most complete and up to date information available.
+We are committed to providing the most complete and up to date fastener kits available.
 If you don't see your binding listed, or just want to give us a heads up on a new binder, shoot us an email and let us know.
 Generally, we'll have the fasteners fitted and a kit developed within a few days.
 Alternatively, you can also order a fit kit and determine the fasteners you need for your bindings (instructions on how to do this are provided on the downloads page).
 Simply send us your findings, and we'll comp you a set of fasteners.
 It's that easy.

 Why are some fastener kits more expensive than others?

 We strive to keep our kits up to date with all the new developments and binding products available.
 We've found over the past few years that some of the new binding designs require specialty fasteners, and often ones that are not easily sourced.
 In these cases, we work with our local machine suppliers to manufacture the right fastener for the binding.
-Because these are specialty items, and in low volume production, the costs for these fasteners are higher.
+Because these are specialty items, and in low volume production, the costs for these fasteners are a bit higher.
 We don't mark these items up, but rather just charge the cost of the specialty manufacture.
 We feel this works best for you, the customer, and supports our local Colorado small businesses that make Quiver Killer products work so well.

 Should I use Vibra-tite or Loctite on my fasteners?
 And how often do I need to re-apply?